-Best Pokémon Go accessories
+All the accessories you'll need on your Pokémon Go journey!

 Battery case

-Phones were designed to last for hours.
-But that was in the days where email and web surfing were the norm.
-Now, apps like Pokémon Go keep the screen lit, GPS pinging, and data transferring for minutes or hours at a time.
-And that can drain your phone fast.
+Even with the best battery life a smartphone can offer, apps like Pokémon Go keep the screen lit, GPS pinging, and data transferring for minutes or hours at a time, and that can drain your phone fast.

-If you don't want to run out of juice while you're tracking down that Unown or taking down that Gym full of Blissey, you'll want a battery case.
-If you have an iPhone 6, 6s, or 7, Apple's Smart Battery Case is one of the most efficient you can get.
-If you have an Android phone, here are some of our favorites for GS8, GS7, and Pixel.
+If you don't want to run out of juice while you're tracking down that Unown or taking down the latest Raids, you'll want a battery case.
+If you have an iPhone Apple's Smart Battery Case is one of the most efficient you can get.
+If you have an Android phone, here are some of our favorites for the Galaxy S20 and the Pixel 4

 Battery pack